 For instance, a digital forensic analyst must be able to support the development of organizational forensics policies, analyze the security implications of forensics results and implement analysis of compromised systems, which are covered by CASP+.

-Here are just a few of the skills that CompTIA CASP+ validates:
+Here are just a few of the skills that CASP+ validates:

-- Conceptualize, engineer, integrate and implement secure solutions across complex environments to support a resilient enterprise
+- Architect, engineer, integrate and implement secure solutions across complex environments to support a resilient enterprise

 Ready to Start Your Cybersecurity Career?